 Along with a new application, the Claimant can also file a case in federal court.
 Like all the other appeals, the Claimant has 60 days from the Appeals Council's decision to file the case in court.
 The case is filed in the US District Court where the Claimant resides.
 Most of our clients file their cases in the US District Court for Oregon, or the US District Court for Western Washington.
 Although this is technically a lawsuit, there are no live hearings or trials.
 A District Court Judge or Magistrate will review written arguments.
 The Judge or Magistrate may find the Claimant disabled, but the best chance of success is the case being sent back for an additional hearing.
 Sometimes, the Social Security Administration lawyer will agree that the case should be remanded to the hearings office for another hearing.

 Federal Court Appeals

-Again, if a Claimant does not prevail at the Federal Court level, he or she may appeal to the US Circuit Court of Appeals.
-There are several US Circuit Courts of Appeals in the country, and for Oregon or Washington Claimants, appeals are filed with the 9th Circuit Court of Appeals.
+If a Claimant loses at the US District Court level, the next appeal is to the US Circuit Court of Appeals.
+There are several US Circuit Courts of Appeals in the country, and for Oregon or Washington Claimants, appeals are filed with the Ninth Circuit Court of Appeals.

-It is possible to appeal from the US Circuit Court of Appeals to the US Supreme Court, but the US Supreme Court decides which cases it will review, and the vast majority of requests for for review at this level are denied.
+A Claimant could appeal a US Circuit Court of Appeals decision by seeking review with the to the US Supreme Court, but the US Supreme Court decides which cases it will review, and the vast majority of requests for for review at this level are denied.